Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Implementation Details

 \section{Implementation Details}

-All of the following experiments were run using a single NVIDIA GeForce GTX 1080 ti, an Intel(R) Core(TM) i7-8700K, on a desktop computer with 16GB of RAM.
+Experiments for the Simulated and IHDP datasets were run using a single NVIDIA GeForce GTX 1080 ti, an Intel(R) Core(TM) i7-8700K, on a desktop computer with 16GB of RAM.
+Experiments for the HCMNIST dataset were run using 4 NVIDIA GeForce RTX 2080 ti GPUs, an Intel(R) Core(TM) i9-9900K, on a server with 64GB of RAM.
 Code is written in python.
 Packages used include PyTorch \citep{paszke2019pytorch}, scikit-learn \citep{scikit-learn}, Ray \cite{moritz2018ray}, NumPy, SciPy, and Matplotlib.
+We use ray tune \citep{liaw2018tune} with the hyperopt \cite{pmlr-v28-bergstra13} search algorithm to optimize our network hyper-parameters.
+The hyper-parameters we consider are accounted for in Table \ref{tab:search_space}.
+The hyper-paramter optimization objective for each dataset is the expected batch-wise log-likelihood of the validation data for a single dataset realization with random seed 1331.

 Each experiment is replicated using the training, validation, and testing datasets described in the previous section.

 Code to replicate these experiments is available at \url{https://github.com/anndvision/quince}.